MouseLand/rastermap/README.md

 ### Requirements

 This package was written for Python 3 and relies on **numpy** and **scipy**.
 The Python3.x Anaconda distributions will contain all the dependencies.

+### Matlab

+The matlab code needs to be cleaned up but the main function is `mapTmap.m`.